Have Questions?

 Weems Community MH Center is 26 miles from Forest, Mississippi

-Weems Community MH Center has been providing ongoing recovery care and rehab services to residents of the Forest, Mississippi area.
+Weems Community MH Center has been providing ongoing recovery care and rehab services to residents of the Forest area.
 Today, Weems Community MH Center offers services like substance abuse counseling approach, individual psychotherapy, motivational interviewing, couple/family therapy, trauma-related counseling, brief intervention approach and others in keeping with its belief of following rehab treatments that work best to help people achieve sobriety.

 This drug and alcohol treatment facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - long term drug treatment, short term drug and alcohol rehabs, inpatient drug and alcohol rehab programs, outpatient detox facilities, intensive outpatient treatment and others.